pecasdev/gameconsole/docs/API.md

 View usable characters in `library/font/__init__.py`.
 View the Sprites associated with each character in `tools/font_convert/input/*`.

-You will rarely interact with Fonts directly.
+You do not need to interact with Fonts directly.
 Instead call `FontManager.set_current_font(name:str)` with parameter "small", "medium" or "large" to set the current font.
 Subsequent `Screen.draw_text(...)` calls will use the most recently set font.

 If you want to make your own custom fonts, see [tools/font_convert](TOOLS#font-convert).
 Once you have a  `.font` file, import it by calling `FontManager.import_font(filename:str)`.